grfa5712/CSPB3022_Fake-News-Classification/README.md

 ### Data Source and Description

-The data for this report was found on [Kaggle](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset?select=True.csv).
+The data for this report was found on Kaggle.
 I was looking for something timely, and with the onslaught of political news swirling around social media platforms due to the mid-term elections in November 2022, this data set jumped out.

 ### Code and Video Presentation

 My code for the project is located in the Python file in this repository entitled "CSPB3022_Final_Project.ipynb".

+The datasets Fake.csv and True.csv are available on Kaggle at https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset?select=True.csv.
+They were too large to load directly into this repository.

 Link to video presentation of the project: ___________